-The Plan will become effective as of the date it is adopted by the stockholders of the Company, i.e., May 17, 1999.
-If it is not adopted by the stockholders, the Plan will be of no force and effect.
-If it is adopted, no stock options may be granted under the Plan after May 17, 2009.
-The Board of Directors may terminate the Plan at any earlier time, but outstanding options will continue to be exercisable until they expire in accordance with their terms.
-The market value of the Capital Stock as of March 18, 1999 was \$28.25 per share.
+The Stock Incentive Plan will become effective as of the date it is adopted by the stockholders of the Company, i.e., May 20, 2002.
+If it is not adopted by the stockholders, the Stock Incentive Plan will be of no force and effect.
+If it is adopted, no stock options may be granted under the Stock Incentive Plan after May 19, 2012.
+The Board of Directors may terminate the Stock Incentive Plan at any earlier time, but outstanding options will continue to be exercisable until they expire in accordance with their terms.
+The market value of the Capital Stock as of March 22, 2002 was \$37.80 per share.

-The Plan authorizes the issuance or transfer of a maximum of 450,000 shares of Capital Stock pursuant to stock incentives granted to key employees of the Company and its subsidiaries under the Plan.
-For purposes of the Plan, a "subsidiary" is a corporation or other form of business association of which shares (or other ownership interests) having 50 percent or more of the voting power are owned or controlled, directly or indirectly, by the Company and "key employees" are employees of the Company or a subsidiary, including officers and directors thereof, who, in the opinion of the Compensation/Incentive Committee (as defined below), are deemed to have the capacity to contribute significantly to the growth and successful operations of the Company or a subsidiary.
+The Stock Incentive Plan authorizes the issuance or transfer of a maximum of 450,000 shares of Capital Stock pursuant to stock incentives granted to key employees of the Company and its subsidiaries under the Stock Incentive Plan.
+For purposes of the Stock Incentive Plan, a "subsidiary" is a corporation or other form of business association of which shares (or other ownership interests) having 50 percent or more of the voting power are owned or controlled, directly or indirectly, by the Company and "key employees" are employees of the Company or a subsidiary, including officers and directors thereof, who, in the opinion of the Compensation/Incentive Committee (as defined below), are deemed to have the capacity to contribute significantly to the growth and successful operations of the Company or a subsidiary.

-Stock incentives granted under the Plan may be in the form of options to purchase Capital Stock ("stock options") or in the form of awards of Capital Stock in payment of incentive compensation ("stock awards"), or a combination of stock awards and stock options.
+Stock incentives granted under the Stock Incentive Plan may be in the form of options to purchase Capital Stock ("stock options") or in the form of awards of Capital Stock in payment of incentive compensation ("stock awards"), or a combination of stock awards and stock options.
 However, no more than 135,000 shares of Capital Stock may be issued or transferred pursuant to stock incentives granted under this Plan in the form of stock awards.

-The Plan shall be administered by a Committee (the "Compensation/ Incentive Committee") consisting of no fewer than three persons designated by, and serving at the pleasure of, the Board of Directors of the Company.
+The Stock Incentive Plan shall be administered by a Committee (the "Compensation/Incentive Committee") consisting of no fewer than three persons designated by, and serving at the pleasure of, the Board of Directors of the Company.

-The Compensation/Incentive Committee designates the key employees of the Company and its subsidiaries who might participate in the Plan and the form and terms of the number of shares covered by each stock incentive granted thereunder.
+The Compensation/Incentive Committee designates the key employees of the Company and its subsidiaries who might participate in the Stock Incentive Plan and as to the form and terms of the number of shares covered by each stock incentive granted thereunder.
 In making such designation, the Committee may consider an employee's present or potential contribution to the success of the Company or any subsidiary and other factors which it may deem relevant.

-Under the Plan, a stock incentive in the form of a stock award will consist of shares of Capital Stock issued as incentive compensation earned or to be earned by the employee.
+Under the Stock Incentive Plan, a stock incentive in the form of a stock award will consist of shares of Capital Stock issued as incentive compensation earned or to be earned by the employee.
 Shares subject to a stock award may be issued when the award is granted or at a later date, with or without dividend equivalent rights.
 A stock award shall be subject to such terms, conditions and restrictions (including restrictions on the transfer of the shares issued pursuant to the award) as the Compensation/Incentive Committee shall designate.